2 school boys sat on the sofa in our boarding facilities

 On weekends, boarders may use the swimming pool and some students may have permission to go to the stables.
 We only let students use these facilities when supervised by a qualified member of staff.

 Generally, on the weekends a trip will take place on Saturday, run by the members of staff on duty.
 We book a variety of trips and activities to keep everyone happy.
 Trips can range from something simple, like shopping or a cinema trip, to something bigger like go-karting or a visit to safari park.
 The member of staff on duty on the weekend will advertise what the trip is for the coming weekend, accompanied by a “sign up” sheet, with the number of places available.
-Students are not expected to pay for the trip, and can take a packed lunch, but they are expected to take their own spending money.
+Students are required to pay for each trip (paid for a half term in advance), and can also take their own spending money should they wish to.

-Sunday tends to be a more relaxed affair, with a slower start to the day followed by Brunch in the dining hall.
+Sunday tends to be more relaxed, with a slower start to the day followed by Brunch in the dining hall.
 Students use Sunday afternoon to relax and ready themselves for the week ahead.

 What should I do about money and valuables?